netgroup/OSHI-monitoring/README.md

-# OSHI-Monitoring
+# OSHI-monitoring
 ## Setup instructions

-You can use the OSHI-Monitoring.sh script to setup and run this project.
+You can use the manager.sh script to setup and run this project.

 The available options are:
 - --mode (or -m) to choose the running mode: setup, runmininet or runryu